yupinglin0301/Epistasis_Interaction/README.md

 The repository stores both data and data processing modules for conducting the analysis

-GWAS studies have been extensively used SNP to understand the genetic architecture by conducting association test between a SNP and a complex trait.
+Problem:GWAS studies have been extensively used SNP to understand the genetic architecture by conducting association test between a SNP and a complex trait.
 However, the single-marker association methods are not sufficient to fully explain the heritable component of phenotype variability, as they ignore the type of non-additive interactions between multiple alleles.
 Hence, it is essential to investigate the SNP- SNP and gene-gene interactions, as they are a likely source of the undelaying heritability and can better explain full extent of the genetic architecture in complex quantitative traits.

-To overcome such issue and find interacting genetic factors in GWAS studies, we plan to perform interaction analysis with a machine learning tree-based method called iterative random forest algorithm (IRF).
+Approach:To overcome such issue and find interacting genetic factors in GWAS studies, we plan to perform interaction analysis with a machine learning tree-based method called iterative random forest algorithm (IRF).

 ## Analysis Modules